TheWilley/dotfiles/README.md

 # dotfiles

-This repository neatly collects my dotfiles and setup scripts in a single place.
+This repository neatly collects my dotfiles in a single place.
 It is primarily meant for systems running >Linux Mint 22, my distribution of choice.

-See [SETUP.md](SETUP.md) for install instructions.
+See the [setup document](SETUP.md) for install instructions.